1dl3/baby-log/README.md

 │  drizzle:                                                            │
 │  - You will need to set DATABASE_URL in your production environment  │
 │  - Run yarn run db:start to start the docker container               │
+│  - Run yarn run db:fix-qr-code to apply the custom migration         │
 │  - Run yarn run db:push to update your database schema               │
 │                                                                      │
 ├──────────────────────────────────────────────────────────────────────╯